salylgw/gammath_spot/README.md

 # Gammath™ SPOT
-**S**tock **P**rice-**O**pining **T**ool is a DIY stock technical analysis tool used to analyze and compute gScore that indicates the degree at which a stock is trading at a perceived discount or a perceived premium.
+**S**tock **P**rice-**O**pining **T**ool is a DIY stock technical analysis tool used to analyze stocks and compute gScore that indicates the degree at which a stock is trading at a perceived discount or a perceived premium.
 The gScore is then used like an indicator in making buy. sell or hold decision on the stock.

 # How does it do that?
 It does this in two parts:
 1. It provides a `gammath_stocks_data_scraper.py` app that scrapes the web to obtain stock information necessary to run its gScore computing algorithm.
 2. It provides a `gammath_stocks_analyzer_and_scorer.py` app that analyzes the stock data saved on the local storage from step 1 and computes scores using its algorithm to indicate perceived discount or perceived premium.
-3. The scores range between -1 and +1.
-Scores towards -1 indicates that the tool perceives the stock price to be at a premium while score towards +1 indicates that the tool preceives the stock price to be at a discount.
+3. The gScores range between -1 and +1. gScores towards -1 indicates that the tool perceives the stock price to be at a premium while gScore towards +1 indicates that the tool preceives the stock price to be at a discount.
 4. Both the above apps take a watchlist as an input.
 A sample watch list is provided in [sample_watchlist.csv](https://github.com/salylgw/gammath_spot/blob/main/gammath_spot/sample_watchlist.csv) that can be used and updated for your watchlist.

 # External dependencies